Statutory Paternity Pay (SPP) - qualifying rules

 • SC5 Adopting a child from abroad

 The employee must complete the declaration and give it to you at least 28 days before the start of payment.
-You can’t pay SPP without the declaration.
+You can’t pay SPP if the employee hasn't supplied the declaration.

 Cause